-- additions of new measures; - updates to existing measures due to: - o changes in baseline equipment or practices, affecting measure savings - o changes in efficient equipment or practices, affecting measure savings - o changes to deemed savings due the revised assumptions for algorithm parameter values (e.g., due to new market research or evaluation studies) - o other similar types of changes; - updates to impact factors (e.g., due to new impact evaluation studies); - discontinuance of existing measures; and - updates to the glossary and other background material included in this document.
+- additions of new measures; - updates to existing measures due to: - o changes in baseline equipment or practices, affecting measure savings - o changes in efficient equipment or practices, affecting measure savings - changes to deemed savings due the revised assumptions for algorithm parameter values (e.g., due to new market research or evaluation studies) - other similar types of changes; - updates to impact factors (e.g., due to new impact evaluation studies); - discontinuance of existing measures; and - updates to the glossary and other background material included in this document.

 Each report edition is associated with a specific program year, which corresponds to the calendar year.
-This results in two main versions for each program year:
+This document is updated over time as needed to plan for future program savings.